Tylerdevries/Film-Crew-todolist/README.md

 2. I installed gunicorn and dj-database-url.
 3. I logged into my installed heroku within the repo terminal.
 4. I created a new heroku app linking the repo to my heroku account.
-5. I created a new ElephantSQL Database and linked it to my repo for use instead of sqlite.
+5. I created a new ElephantSQL Database and linked it and cloudinary to my repo for use.
 6. I pushed all these changes to github and made my first deployment to heroku
 7. Created the Environment Variables within setting.py and env.py, gitpod workspaces and heroku.
 8. Hid the SECRET_KEY